jasync-sql/jasync-sql/README.md

 connection.disconnect().get()
 ```

 The above example is a simple usage of the driver.
-In most real world scenarios there is one missing part here.
-Each `Connection` from above is capable of handling one query at a time.
-In order to be able to execute multiple connections simultanously one should use a `ConnectionPool`.
+In most real-world scenarios creating connections manually is not a good practice.
+Each connection can only execute one query at a time and connection establishment has high overhead.
+In order to be able to execute multiple queries simultaneously one should use a `ConnectionPool`.

 `ConnectionPool` is responsible to manage connections, borrow them for query execution and validate they are still alive.
 Aside from construction, `ConnectionPool` has the same interface as a `Connection`.
 Here is how a connection pool is constructed: